I was told by my friends, "whatever you do, don't call it a rhubarb anything, or no one will want to make it."

 Garrett thought we should call it a "rhuby slipper", which I like, or perhaps a "pink princess" would be fitting?

 The following recipe would make a great punch for a celebratory shower gathering.
 Or a birthday party of 6 year olds who love unicorns and rainbows.
 I served it to a group of Sacramento food bloggers to rave reviews.

-Rosemary Lemon Rhubarb Spritzer Recipe
+Rosemary Lemon Rhubarb Spritzer

 - 1 pound rhubarb, cleaned, cut crosswise into 1/2-inch slices

 - 2 cups water

 - 3 Tbsp chopped fresh rosemary leaves

 - 1/2 cup lemon juice

 Put rhubarb pieces, water, sugar, and rosemary leaves into a medium saucepan.
 Bring to a boil.
 Reduce heat to a simmer and cook for about 15 minutes.
 Rhubarb pieces will disintegrate.

 Remove from heat.
 Strain out the solids with a fine mesh strainer.
 Add lemon juice.
 If too sweet for taste, add a little more lemon juice.
 Chill until ready to serve.